eyeonus/Trade-Dangerous/README.txt

         ship [ship ship,ship ...]

     --quantity Q
-      Requires that the stock level be unknown or at least this value, --quantity 23
+      Requires that the supply to be unknown or at least this value, --quantity 23

     --near system